BlackRooks/BlackRooks/README.md

 - 👋 Hi, I’m @BlackRooks
 - 👀 I’m interested in gaming,reading, badminton, music
 - 🌱 I’m currently learning to code, chinese and french language
 - 💞️ I’m looking to collaborate on ...
+IDK yet
-- 📫 How to reach me ...
+- 📫 How to reach me preferably discord - BlackRooks#5641

 <!---
 BlackRooks/BlackRooks is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.